 When the supply is AC, then the DC input voltage is obtained by connecting the controlled rectifier between the AC supply and inverter shown in the figure below.The capacitor C filter out the harmonics in DC link voltage.

+The main drawback of the VSI induction motor drive is the large harmonics of the low frequency in the output voltage.
+The harmonics increases the loss in the motor and cause the jerky motion of the rotor at low speed.

 CSI (Current Source Inverter)